Managing Anxiety

 • Understanding anxiety and developing more awareness of triggers

-• Learning about the nervous system
+• Learning about how the nervous system works

 • Stress reduction strategies and increased positive internal dialogue or Attitudes about Gratitude, Forgiveness, Acceptance